Best Online Criminal Justice Programs in Arkansas (2026)

 How does Criminal Justice pay in Arkansas compare to other states?

-Arkansas offers competitive entry-level wages, though median salaries are currently 18.6% below the national trend.
+Arkansas offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Arkansas a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Arkansas?